 8. The candidate meets with the director to discuss the committee's final report and faculty vote.
-If the candidate has prepared a written reply to the report, that reply becomes an official part of the report itself.
+If the candidate has prepared a written reply to the report, that reply becomes an official part of the report itself (see UGA Guidelines for details related to the candidate's response and allowed timeline).
+The Guidelines also requires the PTU head acknowledge any reply within 5 days of receipt and this, too, will be part of the final report (see UGA Guidelines for complete details.).
 A cover letter to these materials is written by the director.